 Ingredients for a Traditional Spanish Tortilla

-- Potatoes – The main ingredient, providing the bulk and texture.
+- Potatoes – The main part, giving body and texture.

-- Olive Oil – Used for frying the potatoes and creating a rich flavor.
+- Olive Oil – For frying the potatoes and flavour.

 - Salt and Pepper – For seasoning.